#9 Statistics of illumination, part 3

 I started a series of posts a few weeks ago (here and here) with examples to demonstrate that statistics can shed light on important questions without requiring sophisticated mathematics.
 I use these examples on the first day of class in a statistical literacy course and also in presentations for high school students.
 A third example that I use for this purpose is the well-known 1970 draft lottery.

 Almost none of my students were alive when the draft lottery was conducted on December 1, 1969.
 I tell them that I was alive but not old enough to remember the event, which was televised live.
 The purpose was to determine which young men would be drafted to serve in the U.S. armed forces, perhaps to end up in combat in Vietnam.
 The draft lottery was based on birthdays, so as not to give any advantage or disadvantage to certain groups of people.
-Three hundred and thirty-six capsules were put into a bin, with each capsule containing one of the 366 dates of the year.
+Three hundred and sixty-six capsules were put into a bin, with each capsule containing one of the 366 dates of the year.
 The capsules were drawn one-at-a-time, with draft number 1 being assigned to the birthday drawn first (which turned out to be September 14), meaning that young men born on that date were the first to be drafted.

 Let’s look at the results: